Digital Nomad Guides

 aerial view of beautiful yet affordable Novi Sad

 As far as food goes, Serbians prepare some of the best pastries in the world – and they are extremely cheap.
+While inflation brought prices up in the past couple of years, it remains one of the few countries in Europe where you might make ends meet on a low budget.

 3. Bosnia and Herzegovina